zoku/image-veil/src/main/resources/pages/en/privacy.md

 ## Privacy policy
+### Personal data

-This is simple: We do not save any data.
-Not even logs with your IP in it.
-Nothing.
+We do not save any personal data, especialy not your ip-address or user-agent in our log files.

-Even the image is processed in volatile memory only and is completely deleted afterwards.
-No temporary files, no shenanigans.

-We do not use tracking.
-To keep an overview on how many people use the tool, we save a timestamp when an image is processed.
-Nothing more.

-Most of the process takes place in your browser window.
-The upload only starts when you press "Anonymise!".
+### Tracking
+We do not use any tracking software.
+We only save the date and time of an image-anonymisation to keep track of how often the service is used.

+### Secure transfer
+The site is only available via SSL/TLS (https:// in your browser's address bar).
+You can also use TOR to visit our site.

+### Saving of images
+We do not save the images you upload to our server.
+They are edited and deleted from memory immediately afterwards.
+The image is only transfered to our server when you click the 'Anonymise!'-Button.